efrem-upt/augment-images/README.md

 Each line represents a set of operations applied sequentially.
 Multiple operations on a single line are separated by semicolons.
 Operation parameters are comma-separated.

+## Documentation

+Read more about this project at the [documentation](https://github.com/efrem-upt/augment-images/blob/main/docs/FCV_Project.pdf).

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)